wkirschbaum/elixir-ts-mode/README.md

-Please make sure you run `M-x byte-compile-file` against the updated file(s) with an emacs version --without-tree-sitter to ensure it still works for non tree-sitter users.
+Please make sure you run `M-x byte-compile-file` against the updated file(s) with an emacs version --with-tree-sitter=no to ensure it still works for non tree-sitter users.